yelee20/yelee20.github.io/_posts/2021-07-29-foreign_key.md

 ---
-title: "[MySQL] How to delete foreign key"
+title: "[MySQL] How to Drop foreign key"
 categories:
 - MySQL
 last_modified_at: 2021-07-28T14:00:00+09:00